ELVIS: Empowering Locality of Vision Language Pre-training with Intra-modal Similarity: Conclusion

 \section{Conclusion}

 In this paper, we address the information loss of intra-modal locality during dimension reduction from unimodal space to cross-modal space.
-This can cause the detrimental effect on localization performance and can make it challenging to learn the correlation between different modalities such as image and text.
-To overcome this challenge, we propose a novel approach called \OURS that employs a local contrastive objective to preserve intra-modal locality.
+We have demonstrated that existing approaches to VLP in CXR do not consider locality sufficiently, resulting in poor downstream localization performance and misalignment in local embeddings of image and text.
+To overcome this challenge, we presented a novel approach called \OURS that employs a local contrastive objective to preserve intra-modal locality.
 We train and evaluate the method on three datasets containing three different chest abnormalities.
-Our results also demonstrate that \OURS outperforms existing VLP methods, which struggle to match local image patches with text phrases. \begin{appendices} \end{appendices}
+We demonstrate through our experiments that \OURS outperforms existing state-of-the-art VLP methods, which struggle to match local image patches with text phrases.
+By making VLP methods for CXR more location-aware, we take a step towards making practical CAD systems for CXR applications that are more accurate yet more efficient to train for various downstream localization tasks.

+\parahead{Limitation and Discussion} While we observe that our model encodes the text query with high similarity to the query-related regions, we also find that the model tends to broadly attend to the entire lung rather than focusing solely on the ROI for some cases of small lesions such as pneumothorax.
+(See Supplementary Material for more examples.)
+Nevertheless, our model achieves high phrase grounding performance, which leads to better localization performance in downstream tasks.
+Thus, we expect that the model which can similarly encode only exact locations to the text query would lead to better performance and reserve this as a future direction.